smartinrub/sergiomartinrubio.com/_posts/2022-10-16-getting-started-with-solidity.md

 ## Constructors

-Simililar to Java you can also declare a constructor in Solidity.
+Similar to Java you can also declare a constructor in Solidity.
 - A constructor runs only once in the entire lifetime of the contract when it's created.
 - It's used to initialize contract state.
 - A contract can have only one constructor.